 CDRIN Privacy Statement

-The CDRIN Privacy Policy reflects our duties under Part 1 of the Personal Information Protection and Electronic Documents Act to use information fairly, keep it secure, make sure it is accurate, and keep it up to date.
+The CDRIN Privacy Policy, reflects our duties under Part 1 of the Personal Information Protection and Electronic Documents Act to use information fairly, keep it secure, make sure it is accurate, and keep it up to date.

 By entering and using this website you are deemed to accept the provisions of this policy.